Role

 As these dashboard surfaces grew, the frontend needed a more reliable way to consume chart data across multiple pages and widgets.

 The issue was not the chart library itself.
-The harder problem was inconsistent API response shapes.
+The harder problem was inconsistent response shapes.

 Some endpoints returned object maps like { label: value }.